|Implications of Seasonal and Spatial Albedo Variation on the Energy Output of Bifacial Solar Farms: A Global Perspective|

 |Muhammed Tahir Patel1, Mohammad Ryyan Khan1, Aaesha Alnuaimi2, Omar Albadwawwi2, Jim J. John2, Muhammad A. Alam1

 /2Dubai Electricity and Water Authority, Dubai, United Arab Emirates

-The energy gain of a bifacial solar farm (compared to its monofacial counterpart) is majorly dictated by the magnitude of the ground albedo.
-There is a persistent suspicion that the seasonal and spatial variability of albedo will lead to dramatic fluctuation and significant loss of overall bifacial energy output, and a high-precision albedo measurement is a prerequisite for bifacial LCOE calculation.
+The energy gain of a bifacial solar farm (compared to its monofacial counterpart) is primarily determined by the magnitude of the ground albedo.
+There is a persistent suspicion that the seasonal and spatial variability of albedo will lead to dramatic fluctuation and significant loss of overall bifacial energy output, and a high-precision albedo measurement is a prerequisite for bifacial LCOE calculations.
 In this paper, we assess the hypothesis by calculating the energy output of bifacial solar farms across the world based on satellite-derived seasonal/spatial albedo data.
 Our results show that energy output is actually not a sensitive function of seasonal albedo, a low-resolution time-averaged albedo would produce comparable (within 1%) results.
 We conclude that high-quality economic viability and LCOE-assessment is possible even with low-resolution albedo information.